This post contains an affiliate link.

 Probably the biggest letdown was the scene in which Mr. Knightley declares his love to Emma.
 It was so devoid of real emotion that he could have been talking about what he had eaten for dinner that day.

-So, I would not recommend this version unless you are one of the most stalwart Jane Austen fans on the planet.
+I don’t recommend this version of Emma unless you are one of the most stalwart Jane Austen fans on the planet.
 You’ll be bored. 🙁

 Rating: 1 Star